Deploy W&B with Kubernetes Operator

 Before deploying W\&B with the Kubernetes Operator, ensure your infrastructure meets all requirements:

-1. **Review infrastructure requirements**: See the [Self-Managed infrastructure requirements](/platform/hosting/self-managed/requirements/) page for comprehensive details on:
+1. **Review infrastructure requirements**: See the [Self-Managed infrastructure requirements](/platform/hosting/self-managed/requirements/) page for details on:

 * Software version requirements (Kubernetes, MySQL, Redis, Helm)